Ultimate Guide to Webinars: How To Easily Close More Sales on Webinars with 30% Less Effort

-So you’ve been hearing all about webinars and the sexy sales-generating power they possess…
+So you’ve been hearing all about webinars, probably taken some free webinar training courses and the sexy sales-generating power they possess…

 But when it comes to wrapping your head around what the heck a webinar really is, how to use them effectively in your business AND how to be sure your webinar converts into sales are you still sitting there trying to put the puzzle pieces together?